The Top 20 Tax Deductions Freelancers Need To Know Before Filing Their Freelance Taxes

 As a freelancer, you can deduct travel expenses so long as the travel is strictly business-related.
-Again, be sure to save your receipts, airline tickets confirmations, etc.
+Again, be sure to save your receipts, airline ticket confirmations, etc.

 If you’re self-employed, you can deduct business-related mileage.
-The 2019 mileage rate is 58 cents per mile, which adds up surprisingly quickly.
+The 2021 mileage rate is $0.56 per mile, which quickly adds up.

-Certain educational or certification expenses can also be deducted so long as they are directly related to your current line of work, not a new career.
+Certain educational or certification expenses can also be deducted so long as they are directly related to your current line of work and not a new career.
 Keep track of your tuition and other education expenses throughout the year to claim this deduction.

 Since self-employed individuals are responsible for their own retirement accounts, retirement contributions can also be deductible.
 Keep track of any contributions you make to your SEP or IRA plans throughout the year to take advantage of this deduction.

 10) Advertising & Marketing